Some data in this lab comes from the OCS “Exploring CO2 emissions across time” activity (https://www.opencasestudies.org/ocs-bp-co2-emissions/).

 P.3

-Add on to Question P.1 to add a column.
-The column values for each line should be “TRUE” if Canada has greater emissions than Indonesia for that year.
+Add on to Question P.1 to add a new column.
+The new column values for each line should be “TRUE” if Canada has greater emissions than Indonesia for that year.

 co2_compare <-